(503) 438-7888

 What is a Trip Permit?

 A Trip Permit is a temporary authorization that allows trucks not registered in Oregon to legally enter and operate within the state.
-It eliminates the need for a permanent CCD account and separate Weight‑Mile Tax reporting.

 How long is a Trip Permit valid?